 Whether you’re a seasoned rune thrower or a total newbie to the ancient world of divination, there’s something for everyone to enjoy about this tradition.
 As it’s possibly one of the oldest forms of written language known to human beings, there’s very likely more for all of us to learn.

-Plant whisperer, wildcrafter, and intuitive Suzanne Ragan Lentz is so passionate about this ancient divination tool that she’s bringing it along with her vast wealth of knowledge to Camp Souldust Mini: Nature Edition this May.
+Plant whisperer, wildcrafter, and intuitive Suzanne Ragan Lentz is so passionate about this ancient divination tool that she’s bringing it along with her vast wealth of knowledge to Camp Souldust Mini: Nature Edition.

 The word rune means letter, message, or secret.

 The Runic alphabets were the first systems of writing developed by a Germanic people known simply as The Goths.
 Modern runes are a combination of three runic alphabets dating between 150-1100 AD and were replaced by the Latin alphabet as Christianity spread north through Europe.

 In Norse mythology, Odin first discovered runes within the roots of Yggdrasil, the World Tree, during the nine days he hung upside down from its branches by his feet.
 The earliest runestones, or runic alphabet stone carvings, date back to the second and third centuries, leaving historians to surmise that the alphabet could not have been created earlier than the first century.

 Runes were, and still are, used as a divination oracle.